AshburnLee/earlyTerminationOfTransferLearningInReinforcementLearning/README.md

 Some effective methods have been built to optimize it.
 For instance in the hardware level, multi-core technology of CUP and the CUDA of Nvidia GPU have been widely used when working with computation intense tasks.
 In the system level, Hadoop is a popular architecture used in distributed computing systems.
 In the software level, transfer learning has made huge success.
-The background of this project is using transfer learning to reinforcement learning.
+The background of this project is using transfer learning to a pair of reinforcement learning tasks, which can be a abstract of curriculum learning.
 And it seems that agents do not have to learn in the source task completely.

-Therefore the goal of this project is finding a general method to early terminate the learning processes in the source tasks of reinforcement learning problems.
+Therefore the goal of this project is first check whether the agent has to learn the souce task completely and if the answer is negative, finding a general method to early terminate the learning processes in the source tasks of reinforcement learning problems.
 So that the consumption of resources can be reduced from unnecessary executions.

 ## How to use these code
 1. Download the IDE for java